tchasinga/math-magecianes/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for accelerating my growth
+I would like to thank Microverse for accelerating my growth And help me to get more than skills

 <p align="right">(<a href="#readme-top">back to top</a>)</p>